-CBD oil is also frequently used to give a subtle energy boost, just the thing for gently helping a cat act more like their normal self.
+CBD oil is also frequently used to give a subtle energy boost, just the thing for gently helping your feline friend act more like their normal self.

-Medications that your vet prescribes for a sick cat may cause side effects that make the cat feel terrible and may be serious enough to make it so the cat can't keep taking the medication.
+Medications that your vet prescribes for a sick cat may cause side effects that make them feel terrible and may be serious enough to make it so the cat can't keep taking the medication.